 The good news is that your MPAN number is displayed on your electricity bill.
 It’s a 21-digit number broken down into separate segments like Profile Class and Distribution ID.
 If you haven’t got a copy of a recent bill then you can still find out your MPAN number by contacting your supplier.

 Not everybody knows who supplies their energy, particularly if you’ve just moved into a new property.
 If you’re not sure, you can find out who supplies your gas and electricity here, in addition to their contact details.

 Just like the MPAN number, your MPRN number will be displayed on your latest gas bill.
 It’s between six and 10 digits long and will be in a slightly different position depending on your supplier, but always labelled ‘Meter Point Reference’.

-You can call your supplier and ask them what your MPRN number is or, if you’re not entirely 100% totally certain (i.e. you’ve got no idea) who your supplier is, you can find out by entering your postcode at the Find My Supplier website.
-Alternatively, you could call the Meter Number Helpline on 0870 608 1524.
+Alternatively, you can call the Meter Number Helpline on 0870 608 1524.
 Give them your postcode and the first line of your address and they’ll provide the name of your supplier and your MPRN.

 Knowledge is power

 And knowledge about power suppliers is money in the bank.
 Once you’ve got your MPAN and MPRN numbers and you know who your supplier is, you can start making sure you’re on the best possible tariff for you.

 If you haven’t switched for a long time or have moved house, it’s likely you’ll be languishing on your supplier’s standard variable rate (SVR), which is traditionally the least competitive tariff.
 And while most households are on the SVR while the energy price cap has been in place, fixed-price energy deals have started to become available again recently.
 Find out is it worth fixing your energy?.